rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 Filtering by AS/ISP
 -------------------

-This can be seen a variation of geofencing, but blocking can also be performed based on source ISP or Autonomous System by performing Autonomous System Lookups.
+This can be seen as a variation of geofencing, but blocking can also be performed based on source ISP or Autonomous System by performing Autonomous System Lookups.
 For example, sites or antibot vendors may explicitly disallow traffic that comes from data centers or major cloud vendors (AWS, Digital Ocean, Azure